suse-edge/edge-image-builder/docs/installing-packages.md

 3. [Ubuntu 22.04](https://releases.ubuntu.com/jammy/)
 4. [Fedora Linux](https://fedoraproject.org/server/download)

-## Configure packages for installation
+## Specify packages for installation
 You can configure packages for installation in the following ways:
 1. provide a `packageList` configuration under `operatingSystem.packages` in the EIB image configuration file
 2. create a `rpms` directory under EIB's configuration directory and provide local RPM files that you want to be installed on the image